 Default Value: No default value.
-Valid Value: Any valid name

-Specifies the name of another configuration section as the value for the inbound-translator option.
-For example, inbound-translator-1 = ani-translator where ani-translator is the name of the configuration that describes the translation rules for inbound numbers.
+Valid Value: Any valid name Changes Take Effect: Immediately inbound-translator option.
+For example, inbound-translator-1 = ani-translator where an $\mbox{-transl}$ ator is the name of the configuration that describes the translation rules for inbound numbers.